IsaqueFabro/School-Landing-Page/README.md

-# 🚀 Landing Page - Educational Project
+# 🚀 Landing Page - Educational Project - In Progress

 This repository contains the development of a **modern and responsive Landing Page**, designed to promote an introductory technology course.
 The goal of this project is to apply **best programming practices**, following principles of **clean code, modular organization, and accessibility**.